 Be clear and consistent when you speak the Word.

 The spoken word should be used to rectify a person’s pathway or soul nature, and is a most important power indeed, for it can completely change the speaker’s whole life.
-For some, this might require keeping a notation, a journal to provide an overview of direction and purpose.
 Remember, speaking the Word resides as an act of creation, much as when first spoken (thought-expression) by God, “Let there be light.”

 With attentiveness (discernment) a person’s whole life may be recreated by the spoken word.
 Without the pathway created by the spoken word, no pathway unfolds before us.
 Our actions meander as our moods may strike us.
-Thus we must ask, what actions are really taken?
-Are they but haphazard?
+What action is the person really taking?
+Are they haphazard?
 What is the spiritual order of your life?
 Easy it becomes for a pathway to fall into mixed and stumbling steps, and without clarity, something most of us have experienced.
 Likewise, if the door to be opened is not named, the door you seek to enter remains hidden, and your direction and purpose become blunted.
 Walking in the Way requires teaching and pathway.
 Speaking and pathway run similarly.

 Because the spirit of God gave us this power, naming produces a basic order or pattern which the spirit must honor.
-Thus, clarity in our spoken word creates a broader pathway for the spirit to enhance us, whether we always perceive this activity or not.
-Naming allows the spirit to proceed with a certain purpose and direction.
-This purpose or direction may expand to fit circumstances as well, whether dealing with our personal or spiritual life, or the circumstances of our life.
+Thus, clarity and discernment in our spoken word create a broader pathway for the spirit to enhance us, whether we always perceive this activity or not.
+Proper speaking allows the spirit to proceed with a certain purpose and direction.
+This purpose or direction may expand into many circumstances unknown to us as well, whether dealing with our personal or spiritual life, or the circumstances of our life.

 In John 4.19-29, this example of expansion is well-drawn, concerning the woman at the well.
 It begins with, “Sir, I perceive thou art a prophet.”
 It ends with her going into the village and proclaiming, “Is not this the Christ?”
 This section of scripture is worth studying closely.
 How this scripture carefully unfolds provides an insightful view of the progression of expansive events.
-Even though Jesus and the woman only converse, the power of these scriptures cannot be minimized.
+Even though Jesus and the woman only converse, the power of the conversation moves far beyond the well.

 *From The Jewish Woman.org